starkinfra/sdk-node/README.md

 ### Get a PixRequest

-After its creation, information on a pix request may be retrieved by its id.
+After its creation, information on a Pix request may be retrieved by its id.
 Its status indicates whether it has been paid.

 ```javascript
 const starkinfra = require('starkinfra');